SuyashLakhotia/TechInterview/1 - Data Structures.md

     - A 2-D boolean array (adjacency matrix) is used to represent the edges.
     - Connectivity between two vertices can be verified quickly.
     - In an undirected graph, the adjacency matrix will be symmetrical.
-- An adjacency matrix is usually better to store dense graphs while an adjacency list is better to store sparse graphs.
+- An adjacency matrix is usually better for storing dense graphs while an adjacency list is better for storing sparse graphs.
 - Traversal in an adjacency list implementation is more efficient than an adjacency matrix implementation since it's not necessary to iterate through all the nodes to find a node's neighbors.

 ### Important Points